fedichkin/ForCodeBlog/README.md

 ## Task2
 There are two natural numbers a and b.
 Calculate the product of these numbers using only the operators: +, -, ==, !=, =

+## Task3
+There are two natural numbers a and b.
+Find the quotient and the remainder of the division without the use of operations % and /